Satvik24511/cell-tracking-project/README.md

 ---

 ## 1. Project Overview
-This project, **CellFlow**, presents an end-to-end pipeline for **automated cell segmentation, tracking, and behavioral analysis** from time-lapse fluorescent microscopy images.
+This project, presents an end-to-end pipeline for **automated cell segmentation, tracking, and behavioral analysis** from time-lapse fluorescent microscopy images.
 It leverages a fine-tuned Mask R-CNN model to perform instance segmentation on every frame, followed by a custom post-processing algorithm to track individual cells and quantify their behavior.
 The pipeline culminates in a powerful dual-panel visualization that tells the story of a single cell's journey.

 ---